-As a job applicant, especially as a new one, it is important to know the difference(s) between a curriculum vitae vs. resume and when to use one.
+As a job applicant, especially as a new one, it is important to know the difference(s) between a curriculum vitae vs. resume and when to appropriately use one or the other.
 Preparing and submitting the correct document is crucial to the success of a job application.
 The job application document represents an important first step in starting a successful and fulfilling career.

-A curriculum vitae is a document that is used by an individual when applying for a job, containing information that is pertinent to the person’s qualifications for the job at hand, such as his educational background, professional experience, and academic accomplishments.
+A curriculum vitae is a document that is used by an individual when applying for a job, containing information that is pertinent to the person’s qualifications for the job, such as his educational background, professional experience, and academic accomplishments.
 It usually consists of about two to three pages but includes a shorter and more condensed form called a curriculum vitae summary.
-It is also more often used by individuals with published works and research.
+It is more often used by individuals with published works and research.

-A successful application starts with a good curriculum vitae or a resume, which also basically starts with following the helpful tips in writing them.
+A successful application starts with a good curriculum vitae or a resume, each of which starts with following the helpful tips for writing them.

 It would be a total waste of time to write information on the resume or CV that is not congruent to the position desired.
-So, applicants should stick to writing only those that are significant to the job, such as teaching certificates obtained locally and internationally if applying for a teaching job.
+So, applicants should stick to including only extra informational items that are significant to the job, such as teaching certificates obtained locally and internationally if applying for a teaching job.

-In order for the document to be the best representation of one’s skills and experiences, it must be reviewed and revised multiple times.
+In order for the document to be the best representation of one’s skills and experiences, it should be reviewed and revised multiple times.

-Documents such as the curriculum vitae and resume either make or break a job application.
-It is the first step to selling oneself and should, therefore, be created with a lot of thoughts and effort.
+Documents such as the curriculum vitae and resume can either make or break a job application.
+It is the first step to selling oneself and should, therefore, be created with a lot of thought and effort.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
 To keep learning and advancing your career, we highly recommend the additional resources below: